 An engaged audience on Facebook is an audience that is more likely to buy or to recommend your products or services to their friends.

-There was a time when brands were competing for fans, total fans is still a solid metrics for agencies and digital marketers, but it's a vanity metrics - good for feeling awesome, bad for action.
+There was a time when brands were competing for fans, total fans is still a solid metric for agencies and digital marketers, but it's a vanity metric - good for feeling awesome, bad for action.

 - Gloria Jeans Coffees